nish1234567/nish1234567/README.md

 # 💫 About Me:
 My name is Nishant Prajapati.
 I have 3.6 years of experience in the IT industry.
-My expertise is in Python, Odoo, Django, Rest API, and Django rest framework.
+My expertise is in Python, Odoo, Django, Rest API, and Django Rest Framework.

 # 💻 Tech Stack: